dagraham/etm-dgraham/README.md

 Type character: **>**

-For unfinished tasks and other items with `@b` entries, when the starting date given by `@s` is within `@b` days of the current date, a warning that the item is beginning soon appears on the current date together with the item summary and the number of days remaining.
+For unfinished tasks and other items with `@b` entries, when the starting date given by `@s` is within `@b` days of the current date, a warning that the item is beginning soon appears on the current date together with the item summary and the number of days remaining until the current date.

 #### [past due](#etm)

 Type character: **<**

-When a task is past due, a warning that the task is past due appears on the current date together with the item summary and the number of days past due.
+When a task is past due, a warning that the task is past due appears on the current date together with the item summary and the number of days that the task is past due.

 #### [waiting](#etm)